 - apply the principles and concepts of taxation and the relevant provisions of the tax legislation to situations you will encounter

-- correctly compute the chargeable income tax payable in certain situations
+- correctly compute the chargeable income tax payable, real property gains tax payable and indirect taxes in certain situations.

 ||Recommended proportion of study time (%)